skijooma/skijooma/README.md

 ### Hi there 👋 :sunglasses:
 - 🔭 I currently work with [WiredIn Ltd.](https://www.wiredin.rw/).
 I work on a couple of projects for the company's offshore clients, in addition to in-house work.
-- The tech stack that work with is fundamentally hinged on [https://www.android.com/](Android) & [https://www.android.com/](React Native), overreaching domains such as web development, UI/UX, & productivity infrastructure, among others.
+- The tech stack that work with is fundamentally hinged on [Android](https://www.android.com/) & [React Native](https://www.android.com/), overreaching domains such as web development, UI/UX, & productivity infrastructure, among others.

 <!--
 **skijooma/skijooma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.